NHSDigital/nhs-notify-web-cms/docs/pages/using-nhs-notify/personalisation.md

 '
 %}

-### Providing example personalisation data
+### Example personalisation data

-You must provide example data if you use custom personalisation.
-This means you can check how your templates will look during [proofing]({% link pages/using-nhs-notify/approve-your-messages.md %}), as the data in personalisation fields can affect message cost and length.
+After you [request a proof]({% link pages/using-nhs-notify/approve-your-messages.md %}), we'll include example data in the proof we email to you.
+This allows you to check how personalisation will be displayed in your message.
+The data in personalisation fields can affect message cost and length.

-You do not need to do this if you only use PDS fields in your template.

-Download and fill in the [example data file]({% link assets/personalisationexampledata/personalisation-blank-example-data-nhs-notify.csv %}).
-You can also download a [completed example file]({% link assets/personalisationexampledata/personalisation-completed-example-data-nhs-notify.csv %}) to check how to format your data.
+If you'd like to provide your own example data, reply to the email and attach an [example data file]({% link assets/personalisationexampledata/personalisation-blank-example-data-nhs-notify.csv %}) containing your example data.
+You can download a [completed example file]({% link assets/personalisationexampledata/personalisation-completed-example-data-nhs-notify.csv %}) to check how to format your data.

 For each personalisation field, provide short, medium and long examples.
 For example, if your personalisation field was `((gpSurgery))`, you could use the following example data: